OWASP/samm/Current Releases/head/core/verification/v-architecture-assessment.md

 #### Guidance
 Assures improvement of the security architecture practice, based on feedback from the architecture assessment activities.

-## Maturity 3 - Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+## Maturity 3 - Feed the architecture review results back into the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.
 ### Benefit

 ### Activity
-Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Feed the architecture review results back into the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.

 Map security features to the security and compliance requirements in a traceability matrix.
 Identify the cause of gaps in the security assessment  and deal with them.
-Consider recurring architecture findings as input for the security architecture practice to update the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Consider recurring architecture findings as input for the security architecture practice to update the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.

 ### Maturity Questions
-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
+{{< questions "Architecture Assessment" "B" 3 >}}

 #### Guidance